Pre-removal risk assessment (PRRA): Abandonment, withdrawal, and vacation

 Abandonment

-In the case of lack of attendance at a hearing, however, R169(a) dictates that the applicant should be afforded a second opportunity to attend a hearing with prior notice; should the applicant fail to appear at the subsequent hearing, the application is declared abandoned.
+In the case of failure to attend a hearing, paragraph R169(a) stipulates that the applicant should be afforded a second opportunity to attend a hearing with prior notice.
+Should the applicant fail to appear at the subsequent hearing, the application is declared abandoned.

 Withdrawal

-R170 provides a legal basis for applicants to withdraw an application for protection.
-Notice of withdrawal will have been made in writing and the application is declared rejected on receipt of the notice.
+Section R170 provides a legal basis for applicants to withdraw an application for protection.
+Notice of withdrawal must be made in writing and the application is declared withdrawn on receipt of the notice.
+Withdrawal requests have to be made to the Canada Border Services Agency (CBSA).

 Vacation

-Further to subsection 114(3) of the Immigration and Refugee Protection Act (IRPA), the Minister of Immigration, Refugees and Citizenship has the authority to vacate a decision to allow a PRRA application if they are of the opinion that it was obtained as a result of directly or indirectly misrepresenting or withholding material facts on a relevant matter.
+As per subsection 114(3) of the Immigration and Refugee Protection Act (IRPA), the Minister of Citizenship and Immigration has the authority to vacate a decision to allow a PRRA application if they are of the opinion that it was obtained as a result of directly or indirectly misrepresenting or withholding material facts on a relevant matter.
 When a PRRA decision is vacated, the decision is nullified and the application for protection is deemed to have been rejected at the time of the decision to vacate.

 When vacation is initiated